imdawon/Imperium/README.md

 ##

 ## Overview
-You need your own socket client software to connect to this server, none are provided in this repo.
+ Visualize and manage multiple remote clients via Node CLI and an HTML5 dashboard.
+The client software I'm developing in tandem with the dashboard is not available, you need to build your own client to properly interface with the server.
+This should be easy to do if you can understand the socket server code.

 ## Goals
-We want a lean server with a solid management dashboard.
+ * We want a robust management dashboard with a clean and rich user interface.
+ * Minimum external dependencies.
 The only production dependency is the `ws` package.
+ * A limited attack surface.
+  * The web dashboard is only accessible from the local loopback network on the machine it runs on.

 ## TODO

 * COMPLETE
   * ~~Render connected clients properly even after reloading dashboard.
 Do this by checking for server data on page load.~~

-* NEXT UP
-  * Write up documentation for client comppatibility so people can make custom clients that work with our socket server.
-  * Be able to send client commands via dashboard.
-  * Actually get platform data.